Detailed package

 Blood test panel

-Six panels covering cholesterol, diabetes risk, liver and kidney function, iron-related markers, plus a 15-marker Full Blood Count.
+Six panels covering cholesterol, diabetes risk, liver and kidney function, iron studies and a full blood count.

-Assesses liver enzymes and proteins to help identify results that may suggest liver stress, inflammation or reduced liver function.
+Liver enzymes and proteins, which can help flag results that may suggest liver stress, inflammation or reduced liver function.

 • Total Protein